 When and where did you teach abroad?
 Did you go with a program?

 I am currently teaching English in South Korea.
-I arrived here in late August, 2013.
 I teach in a city called Pyeongtaek – about 45 minutes south of Seoul by train.
 My contract is one calendar year long.

 The program that I am teaching with is called GEPIK: Gyeonggi English Program in Korea.
 Gyeonggi is the name of the province that I live in; it’s the most populous province in South Korea and it surrounds the capital city of Seoul.
 GEPIK has been outstanding to work with so far, and they provide their teachers with great benefits (rent and flight reimbursements, health insurance, year-end bonuses, etc.).

 I got lucky during my application process.
 When I was finishing up my undergraduate studies at the University of Wisconsin-Madison, I realized that my school had an affiliate program with GEPIK, so I was able to apply directly through my school and they set everything up for me.
 If you aren’t so lucky to have a special “lead” like I did, don’t worry!
 The online application process for GEPIK is very straightforward.